Rongjiehuang/FastDiff/readme.md

   booktitle = {Proceedings of the Thirty-First International Joint Conference on
                Artificial Intelligence, {IJCAI-22}},
   publisher = {International Joint Conferences on Artificial Intelligence Organization}, year={2022}
 }

-@inproceedings{huang2022prodiff,
-  title={ProDiff: Progressive Fast Diffusion Model For High-Quality Text-to-Speech}, author={Huang, Rongjie and Zhao, Zhou and Liu, Huadai and Liu, Jinglin and Cui, Chenye and Ren, Yi}, booktitle={Proceedings of the 30th ACM International Conference on Multimedia}, year={2022}
-}
 ```